Haimanot515/Haimanot515/README.md

 <br/><br/><br/>
 ### Ethio Coding School
-An educational platform designed to streamline coding education in Ethiopia, offering structured paths for MERN stack and software engineering.
+An innovative educational platform dedicated to coding and software development training in Ethiopia.
+The platform aims to make learning programming accessible, interactive, and structured for students at all levels.
+It offers comprehensive courses, hands-on projects, and practical exercises, helping learners build real-world skills in web development, data structures, and modern technologies.
+Designed with a clean and user-friendly interface, the platform ensures an engaging learning experience while empowering students to launch their coding careers confidently.

 <img src="https://res.cloudinary.com/dq3jkpys8/image/upload/v1770190285/projects/onrmthycgkbhdpjlyv3c.png" width="100%" style="border-radius:10px;" />